VectorInstitute/FL4Health/fl4health/datasets/rxrx1/README.md

 ### Preprocessing the Datasets

-After downloading the datasets, preprocess the datasets to create the necessary metadata file for each client of the federated learning experiments.
+Once the datasets are downloaded, preprocess them to generate the required metadata file and prepare the training and testing tensors for each client participating in the federated learning experiments.
 The preprocessing script will create the following files:

 ```sh
 python fl4health/datasets/rxrx1/preprocess.py --data_dir <path_to_rxrx1_data>